 4. Allow the leather to dry completelyIt's vital that you allow your clean leather car seats to dry completely.
 Leave your windows open while the leather dries to ensure proper airflow.
 This will allow the leather to dry quickly and prevent any mildew or smells that might occur from a lack of air and a damp car.

 5. Apply leather conditioner after cleaningYou can help restore your leather car seats by adding a leather conditioner.
-Leather Honey leather conditioner is all-natural and non-toxic.
+Leather Honey leather conditioner is non-toxic.
 Apply a quarter-size drop with a dry lint-free cloth.
 Completely coat the leather in a thin, even layer and allow it to dry for at least two hours (preferably overnight).
 Once your leather car seats are dry, gently buff them with a lint-free cloth to remove any excess conditioner.

 Tips for cleaning leather car seats